bartbalaz/ivado_labs_assignment/README.md

 visits based on the size of the city the museum is located in.
 The execution environment (Python3.10.x, along with all the necessary libraries and notebooks) are packaged in a Docker image, this image mounts a folder (local or remote) that clones this GitHub repository and contains the library along with the Jupyter notebook.
 GitHub is used to persist and share the Jupyter notebook, the master data and the trained model.
-Optionally the docker image may be executed without mounting any external folders.
-That way the image will create a self-contained container the data will be persisted only while the corresponding container is not removed from the system (i.e. using __docker rm__ command).
+The Docker image may be executed without mounting any external folders.
+That way the image will create a self-contained container, the data will be persisted only while the corresponding container is not removed from the system (i.e. using __docker rm__ command).

 ### Why this approach?